sleepingdragoninn/antique-atlas/README.md

 }
 ```

-Please match the license of any addons to LGPLv3 if you're comfortable!
-It helps us improve the API.<br/>
-(LGPLv3 is a copyleft license, so this is required for any parts of your code directly adapted from AA4 code)

-Try `AtlasScreen.registerOverlay()` for non-surveyor mod compat (i.e. mods that already have client sync)
+Try `AtlasRenderer.registerOverlay()` for non-surveyor mod compat (i.e. mods that already have client sync)

+To automatically mark non-structure points of interest - instead use [Surveyor](https://modrinth.com/mod/surveyor)'s Landmark API.

+### Licensing + Credit

+Please match your addon/respack licenses to LGPLv3 for code & CC BY-NC-SA for assets to help the ecosystem!<br/>
+(LGPLv3 and CC BY-NC-SA are a copyleft licenses, so this is required for anything directly adapted from AA4)

+If you've made something, hit us up and we might link it here!
+We'll also answer questions for in-progress projects.<br/>
+You can reach out to us through the [modfest discord](https://discord.gg/gn543Ee) (#projects->Surveyor), on [mastodon](https://tech.lgbt/@sleepingdragoninn), or hell, via [email](mailto:sleepingdragoninn@gmail.com).

 ## Afterword